monadoy/monad-booking/readme.md

   - Needs to create a user to handle the booking e.g. *booking@monad.fi*
 - Google Calendar
   - A room and an automatic calendar for the room needs to be created
-  - The room calendar needs to be shared with edit access with our user
+  - The room calendar needs to be shared with *edit access* with our user
   - Id of the room calendar is needed for code operation, it can be retrieved from the settings of the calendar

 ## Deployment

 ### Token Generation
 You need to place the *credentials.json* file in the root directory of this repository for the next script to work.
-The script automatically opens a web page where you can log in.
+Run the command below to automatically open a web page where you can log in.
 Log in with your booking user that was mentioned above.

 ```sh
 python ./scripts/oauth2flow.py